 It’s the issue we’re primarily combatting here at Recart.
 We’ve helped users reclaim nearly $30,000,000 in lost sales.
 But that’s a drop in the ocean.

-And we’ve found three actions to be particularly useful in never giving up the fight and bringing previous users back to your store to complete their purchase.
+In our search to reduce cart abandonment-induced revenue losses, we’ve found three actions to be particularly useful in bringing people back to your store to complete their purchase.

 It works so well because it operates within the “golden window” of cart abandonment.
 Most retailers see the best results after waiting one hour to send the abandonment email with four hours giving the highest gains.

-What I’m trying to say is you shouldn’t give up too early.
+What I’m saying is you shouldn’t give up too early.
 You should always chase abandoners with abandonment solutions as its one of the most effective methods of recapturing lost revenue and increasing conversions.

-All joking aside, I know what I’m looking for and that’s all I want to look at.
-As a store owner, you should know that reducing the items you present is a conversion booster.
+Choosing anything at all for us, humans, can be difficult.
+And s a store owner, you should know that reducing the items you present is a conversion booster.

 Analysis paralysis is a real thing.
 The Jam Study has shown that a selection too vast causes indecision, lower sales, and lower satisfaction.

 You’ve got reduce the number of items your users see.